 - Not smoking

-Managing allergies for prolapse protection involves:
+Managing allergies to protect your prolapse involves:

 - Avoiding known allergens that cause you to experience hay fever

 - Working with your health practitioner to manage existing allergies